JT Group Limited – Data Protection Notice

 This notice applies to any natural person (a “data subject” or “you“) entering into a Contract with JT (“we” or “us“) or in relation to whom JT receives personal information in relation to a Contract.
 We may update this notice at any time.

-JT is a 'data controller'.
+JT is a ‘data controller’.
 This means that we are responsible for deciding how we hold and use personal information about you.
-We comply with the provisions of the Data Protection Act 1998 and as of 25 May 2018, the General Data Protection Regulation (EU) 2016/679 (as applicable, the "Data Protection Law") when keeping personal data about data subjects in a computer or in certain filing systems and when we obtain, use, disclose or otherwise process such data.
+We are required under the Data Protection (Jersey) Law 2018 and the Data Protection (Bailiwick of Guernsey) Law 2017 (as applicable, the “Data Protection Laws“) to notify you of the information contained in this notice.

 It is important that you read this notice, together with any other data protection notice we may provide on specific occasions when we are collecting or processing personal information about you, so that you are aware of how and why we are using such information.